Mikipaw/hash-table/README.md

 The next task for me was making some experiments with different hash functions to understand the best one.
 For me good hash function is a function with average number of collisions less than 1 per element.

+I researched 5 different hash functions from [Ded](http://ded32.net.ru).
+List of the functions:
+* best_hash - returns 1 for every key
+* first_sym_hash - returns ASCII code of first symbol
+* len_hash - returns the length of the key string.
+* sum_hash - returns sum of ASCII symbols from key string.
+* shift_hash - circular shift

-I found a text file with more than 84000 words and used it for the measurements.
+I created a text file with more than 84000 words and used it for the measurements.
 After getting some results, I have created a diagram where you can see the exponential dependence (it is the best way to see differences between hash functions I used).

 ![graphic](pictures/nocodhf.png)